capy-language/capy/CONTRIBUTING.md

 First, if you want to know what's needed and wanted, you can always look at the [open issues on GitHub](https://github.com/capy-language/capy/issues).
 Other than these, more tests are *always* appreciated.
 There are a lot of features and full test coverage has definetly not been acheived yet.
 This would be the most appreciated in the `hir_ty` and `codegen` crates.

 If you want to try and tackle an existing issue, such as fixing a bug or implementing a feature request, all you have to do is comment on that issue saying that you'd like to try and fix / implement it.
-This way, it's clear what everyone is working on and no one steps on each other's toes.
+This way, its clear what everyone is working on and no one steps on each other's toes.

 ## How to make a Pull Request